joshleitzel/constitutions/albania/albania.md

 #### Article 83
 1. A draft law is voted on three times: in principle, article by article, and in its entirety.
 2. The Assembly may, at the request of the Council of Ministers or one-fifth of all the deputies, review and approve a draft law with an expedited procedure, but not sooner than one week from the beginning of the procedure of review.
-3. The expedited procedure is not permitted for the review of the draft laws contemplated in Article 81, paragraph 2, with the exception of subparagraph “f.“
+3. The expedited procedure is not permitted for the review of the draft laws contemplated in Article 81, paragraph 2, with the exception of subparagraph “f.”

 #### Article 84
 1. President of the Republic promulgates the approved law within 20 days from its presentation.